otills/embryocv/docs/README.md

 Upto this stage of an analysis data are stored as a Pandas Data Panel for each embryo stored to disk via Pickle.
 This results format is stored in a ```phenomeData``` folder stored in the parentPath with the image dataset.
 However, accessing such data is slow and therefore the next stage of the analysis ```savePhenomeMeasuresForAllEmbryos``` incoporates the results files transferred to a more powerful and extendible structure and format using the XArray package.
 Another advangtage is that results can be called dynamically i.e. they do not be loaded by the user to access and query them.
 It is not uncommon for the results file for a single embryo to be many GB and therefore this optimisation is important for effective downstream processing and analysis.
 At this stage owing to the design of the EmbryoCV workflow it is no longer necessary to have the image dataset to proceed with the analysis. ```savePhenomeMeasuresForAllEmbryos``` sees the results files stored in a user defined location and the subsequent analytical steps do not require the image dataset.

 ```
-# User provided path to save XArray results files to
 analysis.savePhenomeMeasuresForAllEmbryos('pathToSave')
+# pathToSave = User provided path to save XArray results files to
 ```

 In addition to a change in the results files format and structure, this stage ```savePhenomeMeasuresForAllEmbryos``` also incoporates the important stage of blockwise frequency quantification.
 This is species-independant and faciliates many options for mining, quantification or classification of embryonic responses.